All Products

 Idle Connection Timeout Period

-The valid values vary based on the listener protocol:
+The value of this parameter varies based on the listener protocol:

 • Valid values for TCP listeners: 10 to 900.
 Default value: 900.
 Unit: seconds.